linto-ai/linto-stt/nemo/README.md

 ```sh
 docker run --rm -it -p 8080:80 --name linto-stt-nemo -e SERVICE_MODE=websocket -e MODEL=linagora/linto_stt_fr_fastconformer -e ARCHITECTURE=hybrid_bpe lintoai/linto-stt-nemo
 ```
-This French model does not include punctuation.
+Note: this French model does not include punctuation.
 See [PUNCTUATION_MODEL environment variable](#punctuation_model-environment-variable) if you want to add punctuation.

 If you have a GPU, you can add `-e DEVICE=cuda --gpus all` to the command.